Year

 The infected population is modeled as a sparse binary vector

-ones.Measurements are made using selected rows from the Walsh-Hadamard matrix
+xof lengthN, withKones.Measurements are made using selected rows from the Walsh-Hadamard matrix

-, which is orthogonal and binary-structured.
-Each test computesy_t = W_t x
+W, which is orthogonal and binary-structured.
+Each test computesy_t = W_t x.
+The goal is to identify the positions of the 1’s inxwith as few tests as possible.

 We propose a faster, deterministic approach leveraging properties of the Walsh-Hadamard matrix: